nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ## Introduction

-SplitLah is an application for people who split bills equally amongst themselves after a group outing.
+SplitLah is a CLI program that lets users split bills proportionally amongst themselves after a group outing.
 SplitLah does the work of calculating how much each participant must pay across multiple activities, and keeps track of who has paid and who has not.

-You can use SplitLah through a Command Line Interface (CLI).
+Value proposition:

+- Allows users to keep track of several activities and their participants.
+- Splits costs evenly or unevenly depending on what is required.
+- Lumps all payments due together for easy payment.
+- Can be operated quickly by an experienced typist.

+Target users:

+- People who go on group outings often and split bills.
+- People who dislike calculating how much people owe across several activities.
+- People who go on group outings where different people pay for different activities, making bill-splitting harder.

+## Contents

+* TOC
+{:toc}

 ## Quick Start

 1. Ensure that you have Java 11 or above installed.
 2. Download the latest .jar version of SplitLah from [here](https://github.com/AY2122S2-CS2113T-T10-1/tp/releases)
 3. Copy the file to the folder you wish to use as a home folder for SplitLah.
-4. Via command line, navigate to the home folder and run it with `java -jar SplitLah.jar`.
+4. Start SplitLah by executing `java -jar SplitLah.jar` in the terminal.
 5. Type in a command and press Enter to execute it.
-A few commands you can try are:
-    - `session /create /n Outing /d 11-03-2022 /pl Warren Ivan Roy` : Creates a Session named "Outing" occurring on 11/03/2022 (DD-MM-YYYY) with Warren, Ivan, and Roy as members.
-    - `session /list` : Lists all Sessions.
-    - `activity /create /sid 1 /n Lunch /p Warren /i Warren Roy Ivan /c 7.5` : Creates an Activity named "Lunch" and assigns it to Session #1.
-The participants are Warren, Roy and Ivan.
-Warren pays for everyone, costing him a total of $7.50.
-    - `activity /list /sid 1` : Lists Activities grouped under Session #1.
-    - `session /summary /sid 1` : Summarises Session #1, including how much each member owes and how much they have already paid.
 6. Refer to Features for a more in-depth explanation of all commands available.

 ## Features

 ### Creating a session: `session /create`
 > Creates a new session.<br>